NVIDIA/NeMo-Curator/docs/user-guide/syntheticdata.rst

     responses = generator.generate_diverse_qa(document=document, model=model, model_kwargs=model_kwargs)
     postprocessor = NemotronCCDiverseQAPostprocessor(text_field="text", response_field="diverse_qa_response")
     dataset = DocumentDataset.from_pandas(pd.DataFrame({"text": document, "diverse_qa_response": responses}))

+    # This postprocessor will sample a random number of QA pairs up to max_num_pairs.
+    # If a tokenizer is provided, the number of QA pairs will be sampled from at least
+    # 1 and at most floor(max_num_pairs * num_tokens / 150).
+    # Otherwise, the number of QA pairs will be sampled randomly strictly up to max_num_pairs.
+    # The generated QA pairs are shuffled and then appended to the original text.
     cleaned_dataset = postprocessor(dataset)

     first_entry = cleaned_dataset.df.head(1)